 This section outlines the Maryland detection method and key evaluation metrics used to assess watermark robustness before and after attacks.
-It begins with the z-score definition from [18], a statistical measure of standard deviation.

-Z-score: Let $\gamma \in (0,1)$ .
+It begins with the z-score definition from Chang et al.,^[18] a statistical measure of standard deviation.
+Z-score: Let $\gamma \in (0,1)$.
 Let T and |s|G denote size of vocabulary and number of green tokens in the document s.
-The Z-score are calculated as Equation (1):
+The Z-score is calculated as Equation (1):